-- In the bowl, beat the egg yolks with the sugar.
+- Beat the egg yolks with the sugar, in the bowl.
 Set the bowl over the simmering water and whisk the yolk mixture until it’s hot and foamy - about 4 minutes.

 - Pour the sabayon into the canister of a 1-pint iSi Gourmet Whip Plus siphon (see Note).